About Valdese Town

 Business & Licensing Records

-The Town of Valdese is home to a diverse range of businesses, from small local shops to larger commercial enterprises.
-The Valdese Chamber of Commerce, accessible at https://www.townofvaldese.com/, serves as a valuable resource for information on local businesses, economic development, and community initiatives.
-Entrepreneurs and business owners in Valdese can also access public records related to business licenses, permits, and zoning through the town's website and government offices.
+The Town of Valdese supports a diverse business community ranging from small local shops to larger commercial enterprises that reflect the area's textile heritage and growing tourism economy. townofvaldese.com/, is a valuable resource for information on local businesses, economic development initiatives, and community programs.
+Entrepreneurs and business owners can access public records related to business licenses, permits, and zoning requirements through the town's website and municipal offices.

 Elections & Voter Records

-Valdese voters access election services through the Burke County Board of Elections, located at 110 North Green Street, Suite 1, Morganton, NC 28655 (phone: 828-764-9057, website: www.burkenc.org/elections).
-This office administers all federal, state, county, and municipal elections for Valdese residents, maintains voter registration records, manages early voting sites and Election Day polling places, and provides information on candidates and ballot measures.
+Valdese voters receive all election services through the Burke County Board of Elections, located at 110 North Green Street, Suite 1, Morganton, NC 28655 (phone: 828-764-9057, website: www.burkenc.org/elections).
+This office administers federal, state, county, and municipal elections for residents, maintains voter registration records, manages early voting sites and Election Day polling places, and distributes information on candidates and ballot measures.

 Frequently Asked Questions